vork/blog/content/recipe/main-dish/roasted-asparagus-cherry-tomato-wraps.md

 title = "Roasted asparagus cherry tomato wraps" type = "post"
 +++
 I guess this recipe is in the category: You can put everything is a wrap.
 So I wanted to try green asparagus in a wrap, because I'm kinda in love with green asparagus currently.
 It looks way fancier than the white one and you don't need to peel it.
-This is a huge bonus if you don't want a quick meal.
+This is a huge bonus if you want a quick and tasty meal.
 <!--more-->

 ![](/images/roasted-asparagus-cherry-tomato-wraps.jpeg)